ElectronicBabylonianLiterature/infrastructure/README.md

 ### Forgotten Grafana password

 The Grafana admin password is set up only on first run.
 It can be resetted later vie the CLI `docker exec -ti <container id> grafana-cli admin reset-admin-password <new password>`.

+### "invalid memory address or nil pointer dereference" from mongodb_exporter

+There is a bug in the exporter ([PMM-4375](https://jira.percona.com/browse/PMM-4375)).
+We should update it as soon as the fix is released.